APLMOOC/APLMOOC/docs/course/ch4/part5.md

 # I'm in Spain without the "a"
----

-This part will cover:
+!!! abstract "This part will cover"

+    - Rotations
     - Reflections
-- Rotations
     - Transpose

+---

 The dyadic `⌽` `⊖` rotate functions rotate an array by an amount specific by the left argument, around a specific axis.